PrefectHQ/prefect/docs/guides/moving-data.md

 1. At deployment runtime, ensure the runtime environment is authenticated.
 2. Create a block with configuration details and reference it when creating the storage block.

-If saving credential details in a block we can use a credentials block specific to the cloud provider or use a more generic secret block.
+If you saved credential details in a block, you can use a credentials block specific to the cloud provider or use a more generic secret block.
-We can create [blocks](/concepts/blocks/) via the UI or Python code.
+You can create [blocks](/concepts/blocks/) through the UI or Python code.
-Below we'll use Python code to create a credentials block for our cloud provider.
+Below you will use Python code to create a credentials block for your cloud provider.

 !!!
 Warning "Credentials safety"

     Reminder, don't store credential values in public locations such as public git platform repositories.
-    In the examples below we use environment variables to store credential values.
+    The examples below use environment variables to store credential values.

 === "AWS"